monopole/https/README.md

 two, but it's been encrypted with a public key that passed through four intermediaries.

+The above discussion hints at how a certificate chain forms, but is lacking the concept of a _root certificate_ (which in this case would have been created by Alice), and the specific formatting that allows the _root_ to appear.
+This gets fleshed out in HTTPS.

 ## Overview of HTTPS

 HTTPS is based on the notion of securely obtaining public keys via chains of trust.

-HTTPS needs one more concept - the notion of _certificate authority_ that vouches for the identity claims being made by some third party (a server) to a large audience (the web).
-This is detailed below.
+To build a clear chain, HTTPS needs two more concepts.
+A _certificate authority_ that vouches for the identity claims being made by some one party (a server) to some audience (the web), and the notion of a _root certificate_.

 ### Requesting an HTTPS Session